Andezion/Encryption/README.md

 - tANS (table-based ANS) - uses a pre-computed table of transitions for fast encoding and decoding.
 - uANS (uniform ANS) - uses mathematical formulae without tables, providing compactness and flexibility.

 I will now show you the results of my implementation of the tANS algorithm.
+If you would like to see the tests and test materials, you can do so [here](https://github.com/Andezion/Encryption/blob/main/ANS/C%2B%2B/tANS_tests.cpp).
 You can read the code [here](https://github.com/Andezion/Encryption/blob/main/ANS/C%2B%2B/tANS.h), and here are the test results:
 ```
 <--- Constructor Error Tests --->
 Test 1.1 (Constructor) Empty labeling string: PASSED (Caught expected exception: Labeling cannot be empty)